Our 10 Favourite things to do in autumn in Cornwall

 5. Visit Cornwall’s dog-friendly beaches

 Autumn is the perfect time to visit Cornwall’s dog-friendly beaches as many seasonal restrictions are lifted, allowing your furry friends to roam freely.
 Beaches like Watergate Bay, Perranporth, and Crantock offer vast stretches of sand and rolling waves, providing the ultimate playground for dogs and their owners.
 The cooler weather and quieter shores make it a refreshing and peaceful outing, whether you’re enjoying a brisk walk, a game of fetch, or simply taking in stunning coastal views.
 It’s a great way to explore Cornwall’s beauty with your four-legged companion by your side.
+See our blog ‘Dog-friendly beaches in Cornwall‘ for a full list of our top recommendations.

 Our Top Recommendation For Autumn